-The weekend is finally here and you all have the opportunity to pack a bag and see what's beyond the bend.
-This fall season, when the leaves turn a ripe sienna red and the air lingers cool in your chest, set off someplace both spooky and beautiful for a very Halloween-esque getaway to an American castle!
+This fall season, when the leaves turn a ripe sienna red and the air lingers cool in your chest, set off someplace both spooky and beautiful for a very Halloween-Esque getaway to an American castle!

-We may not have a monarchy in this great country of ours but what we do have is a history of famous millionaires, ambitious individuals, and the freedom to create whatever home we want giving us a fabulous collection of castles right here in the United States.
-Let's get to touring, shall we?
+We may not have a monarchy in this great country of ours but what we do have is a history of famous millionaires, ambitious individuals, and the freedom to create whatever home we want to give us a fabulous collection of castles right here in the United States.
+Let's get to tour, shall we?

 Bettendorf Castle (AKA Vianden Castle) - Fox River Grove, IL

 In 1931, a Luxembourg immigrant to the plains and forests of Illinois began building a slice of home, stacking stone upon stone until the sensational Bettendorf Castle was unveiled after 36 long years of work.
 Using masonry skills he'd learned as a boy, Bettendorf continued to create his vision, adding on a moat, drawbridge, observation tower, courtyard, and other amazing features.
 Although Bettendorf Castle is a private estate, the owners welcome groups to schedule tours of the castle and grounds to learn more about the builder, Teddy Bettendorf, and the history of his creation.